 Jennifer Kent announced herself as a major voice in Aussie cinema with this perfectly-pitched ghost story, which has grief embedded deeply into its bones.
 Essie Davis stars as the mother tormented by a literal embodiment of the shadowy villain in her son’s children’s book – a deeply creepy picture book that seemed to appear at her home out of nowhere.

-Some of the scariest movies on planet Earth emanate from Asia, and this South Korean tale of demons certainly leaves an impact behind.
-An epic horror from Na Hong-jin, this combines the worlds of The Exorcist and Se7en to construct something endlessly fascinating and capable of completely wrong-footing the audience right up until the credits roll.
+Some of the scariest movies on planet Earth emanate from Asia, and this Korean movie is a tale of demons that certainly leaves an impact behind.
+An epic ghost movie from Na Hong-jin, this combines the worlds of The Exorcist and Se7en to construct something endlessly fascinating and capable of completely wrong-footing the audience right up until the credits roll.

 On the face of it, it’s a simple tale.
 A village is terrified by a strange infection that drives locals to murder, and it all seemed to start with the arrival of a mysterious Japanese man who may or may not be some kind of ghost or spirit.
 But from there, it only deepens and becomes a more complex, inscrutable beast.
 Naturally, an English-language remake has been threatened.
 No one wants to see that.

 There’s a danger that some of the movies released in cinemas during last year’s chaos could get a little lost in the shuffle.
 And that shouldn’t happen, because it could obscure movies like Saint Maud.
 In Rose Glass’s fantastic directorial debut, Morfydd Clark plays a former nurse who takes on a private-sector job caring for Jennifer Ehle’s terminally ill dancer.
 Recently converted to religion, Maud is devout and determined to save her new boss’s soul.